Since Antarctica: An Introduction

 Why Antarctica?

 Why not?
-When my parents first asked if I wanted to travel to Antarctica, my instant response was “Uh, what.
+When my parents first asked if I wanted to join them on a trip to Antarctica, my instant response was “Uh, what.
 Yes.
 YES.
-Wait.. are you serious?”
+Wait.. really?”
 Many of the travelers on our ship wanted to bag the last continent, while others wanted to visit before the continent completely melts.
-All I wanted to do was chase and terrorize penguins.
-To each their own!
+I wanted to chase and terrorize penguins.
+To each their own.

 All photos are also hosted on Flickr, sans commentary.
 If you manage to get through all of them, I commend you for your patience and persistence.
 Enjoy!